A Guide to Horse Racing Distances for Beginners

 What is Distance In Horse Racing?
 How Far is a Furlong?

 Horse races come in a variety of distances, each adding a unique challenge to the sport.
-In the UK, the shortest flat race is typically 5 furlongs, while the longest is the Grand National, a thrilling jump race spanning 4 miles and 2.5 furlongs.
+The shortest flat race in the UK is typically 5 furlongs, while the longest is the Grand National, a thrilling jump race spanning 4 miles and 2.5 furlongs.
 From everyday handicaps to prestigious Group 1 races, the range is vast and varied.

 One of the most common questions newcomers ask is, “What exactly is a furlong?”